MENU

 CES Dashboard - Academic Unit View

-The Academic Unit View in the CES Dashboard provides an overview of the average scores and frequencies for the Common Core CES questions for both the selected academic unit and the university.
+The Academic Unit View in the CES Dashboard provides an overview of the average scores and frequencies for the Common Core CES questions for both the academic unit, faculty and university.
 These statistics can also be accessed for courses in your academic unit.

 Please note: